 - 1 teaspoon vanilla

-- Cover with plastic wrap and refrigerate for at least 30 minutes to one hour.
+- Cover the dough with a plastic wrap and refrigerate for at least 30 minutes to one hour.

-- Lightly flour your working surface and the dough too.
+- Lightly flour your working surface and the dough.

-- Using a rolling pin roll out the dough to fit in a 9-inch pie pan (Pie pans are different from cake pans if you want to use a cake pan, that is fine, but the pie filling may not rise as much as it supposed to.)
+- Roll out the dough to fit in a 9-inch pie pan (Pie pans are different from cake pans if you want to use a cake pan, that is fine, but the pie filling may not rise as much as it supposed to.)

 - Dust the dough and the working surface whenever you feel it is sticking.

-- With the help of the rolling pin, roll the dough onto the rolling pin, and then unfold it into your pie pan.
+- Roll the dough over the rolling pin, and then unfold it into your pie pan.